Rare-earth element: Geological distribution

 The rare-earth elements are found on Earth at similar concentrations to many common transition metals.
-The most abundant rare-earth element is cerium, which is actually the 25th most abundant element in Earth's crust, having 68 parts per million (about as common as copper).
-The exception is the highly unstable and radioactive promethium "rare earth" is quite scarce.
+The most abundant rare-earth element is cerium, which is actually the 25th most abundant element in Earth's crust, having 68 parts per million (more common than copper).
+The exception is the highly unstable and radioactive promethium "rare earth" that is quite scarce.
 The longest-lived isotope of promethium has a half-life of 17.7 years, so the element exists in nature in only negligible amounts (approximately 572 g in the entire Earth's crust).
 Promethium is one of the two elements that do not have stable (non-radioactive) isotopes and are followed by (i.e. with higher atomic number) stable elements (the other being technetium).

 The rare-earth elements are often found together.
 During the sequential accretion of the Earth, the dense rare-earth elements were incorporated into the deeper portions of the planet.
 Early differentiation of molten material largely incorporated the rare earths into mantle rocks.
 The high field strength and large ionic radii of rare earths make them incompatible with the crystal lattices of most rock-forming minerals, so REE will undergo strong partitioning into a melt phase if one is present.

 REE are chemically very similar and have always been difficult to separate, but the gradual decrease in ionic radius from light REE (LREE) to heavy REE (HREE), called the lanthanide contraction, can produce a broad separation between light and heavy REE.
 The larger ionic radii of LREE make them generally more incompatible than HREE in rock-forming minerals, and will partition more strongly into a melt phase, while HREE may prefer to remain in the crystalline residue, particularly if it contains HREE-compatible minerals like garnet.
 The result is that all magma formed from partial melting will always have greater concentrations of LREE than HREE, and individual minerals may be dominated by either HREE or LREE, depending on which range of ionic radii best fits the crystal lattice.

 Among the anhydrous rare-earth phosphates, it is the tetragonal mineral xenotime that incorporates yttrium and the HREE, whereas the monoclinic monazite phase incorporates cerium and the LREE preferentially.
 The smaller size of the HREE allows greater solid solubility in the rock-forming minerals that make up Earth's mantle, and thus yttrium and the HREE show less enrichment in Earth's crust relative to chondritic abundance than does cerium and the LREE.

 This has economic consequences: large ore bodies of LREE are known around the world and are being exploited.
 Ore bodies for HREE are more rare, smaller, and less concentrated.
 Most of the current supply of HREE originates in the "ion-absorption clay" ores of Southern China.
 Some versions provide concentrates containing about 65% yttrium oxide, with the HREE being present in ratios reflecting the Oddo–Harkins rule: even-numbered REE at abundances of about 5% each, and odd-numbered REE at abundances of about 1% each.
 Similar compositions are found in xenotime or gadolinite.